oguzyegin/weightedMixsynApprox/README.md

 `Sequential Convex Optimization/weightedSsest.m`

-Fits an order-$m$ state-space model to the reference-controller FRD.
+Fits an order- $ m $ state-space model to the reference-controller FRD.
 The fitting weight used in the main example is based on

 $$
 \left|W_x P S_{\mathrm{opt}}^2\right|,